ceynri/win10-setup/README.md

   - ffmpeg
   - traffic-monitor
   - ...
-- Show other commonly used app tips that have not been downloaded
+- Show other app tips that have not been downloaded (add -url can be downloaded via wget)
   - Snipaste
   - WGestures
   - ...